How often did you need to wear a white dress shirt when you were growing up? Probably never.

 Twill has a very tight weave with a high thread count.
 That makes it very similar to silk.
 It does have a sheen and is very soft.

-Pinpoint is the most casual of these two materials, but still formal enough to reflect high-quality.
-It is incredibly durable, but not very lightweight.
+Pinpoint is the most casual of these three materials but still formal enough to reflect high quality.
+It is incredibly durable but not very lightweight.

 It means it is the best material for everyday office wear.
 Besides, pinpoint dress shirts are easy to maintain and do not wrinkle easily!